-I have personally sold one of my San Francisco rentals and reinvested $550,000 of the proceeds in real estate crowdfunding to not only diversify my real estate holdings into cheaper areas with 4X-5X higher cap rates, but to also earn money more passively.
+I have personally sold one investment property and reinvested $550,000 of the proceeds in real estate crowdfunding.
+I diversified my real estate holdings into cheaper areas with 4X-5X higher cap rates.
+Further, I'm earning income 100% passively.
 With a family to take care of now, I no longer have time to maintain a house and manage tenants.

 Investment Property Recommendations

 If you're looking to buy an investment property, take a look at Fundrise.
 Fundrise is one of the largest real estate crowdfunding platforms today.

 Fundrise is the pioneer of eREIT funds. eREITs enable retail investors to invest in a diversified portfolio of commercial real estate opportunities.
 Thanks to technology, it's now much easier to take advantage of lower valuation, higher net rental yield properties across America.

 For accredited investors, I like CrowdStreet because it focuses on real estate opportunities in 18-hour cities where valuations are lower and cap rates are higher.
 Growth rates tend to be higher as well given more people are relocating to lower-cost areas of the country.

 Both platforms are free to sign up and explore.
 I have personally invested $810,000 in real estate crowdfunding to diversify my expensive SF real estate holdings.
 Further, I like earning as much passive income as possible so I can spend time with my family.